bodrick/awesome/TOPICS.md

 ## cosmos

 *   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
 Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)

-## self-hosting

-*   [azukaar/Cosmos-Server](https://github.com/azukaar/Cosmos-Server) - ☁️ The Most Secure and Easy Selfhosted Home Server.
-Take control of your data and privacy without sacrificing security and stability  (Authentication, anti-DDOS, anti-bot)
-*   [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
-*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
-Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
-Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi 4, any Ubuntu/Debian system, or a VPS.
-*   [zadam/trilium](https://github.com/zadam/trilium) - Build your personal knowledge base with Trilium Notes
-*   [nextcloud/server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data

 ## selfhosting